MaiVanBinh/face-recognition/README.md

         - The numbers of image of each staff are 5 images.
         - After capturing 5 images of employee, it saves those images into folder with Employee' name.

-    - Re-train: Re train model after re-embedding all vectors.
+    - Re-train: base on the face vector and label, train again the model.
-    - Re-embedding: Re-embedding after adding new employee.
+    - Re-embedding: generate the vector for all face, do it after adding new employee.
-    - Record: Start to recognize with camera stream.
+    - Run: Start to recognize with camera stream.
     - Exit: Exit the apps.

 * Widget: